How to uninstall npm packages and dependencies from Node.js

 This will give you the list of globally installed npm modules.
 In my system, I have the following packages installed.

-To follow along you may install any package such as React globally using
+To follow along you may install any package such as React globally using the following command:

 npm install -g react

-Now, we will uninstall the globally installed react package with the following command
+Now, we will uninstall the globally installed react package with the following command:

 npm uninstall -g react